hypercore-protocol/blog/posts/announcing-hyperdrive-10.md

 If you have usage questions or run into bugs, start a thread on our [GitHub Discussions page](https://github.com/hypercore-protocol/community/discussions).

+And always feel free to shoot us a DM on [Twitter](https://twitter.com/HypercoreProto).

 ## Credits
 Big thanks to [@mafintosh](https://twitter.com/mafintosh) for the visualizations and [@pfrazee](https://twitter.com/pfrazee) for proofreading.